[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 Facebook Ad Reports

-If you monitor the performance of your ads diligently, you can limit waste and focus budget on what is most effective.
+If you monitor the performance of your ads diligently, you can limit waste and focus A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. on what is most effective.
 Your results will differ depending on the audience and placement of your ads.

-This is done through split testing.
+This is done through Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best..
 In the past, the only way to accomplish this was through creating many different ads for age groups, gender, country and placement.
 But that’s no longer required.

 The magic is found within Facebook’s ad reports.
 The old version of these reports was more or less worthless.
 As a result, advertisers ignore them.
 But an update last year makes them one of the most powerful tools in an advertiser’s tool box.